About The Ver Valley Society

 In 1993 we were instrumental in having one of the many pumping stations put onto standby status, and in spring 2016 another pumping station at Bow Bridge was closed down.
 We anticipate further reductions by 2025 still, but over 20 million litres of water per day for local consumption are pumped out of deep boreholes in the chalk aquifer, so we have still have a long way to go to safeguard our river.
 We have a team of Volunteer Water Bailiffs who monitor the Ver regularly and an Action Group who do clearance work monthly along the river – details on separate pages.

 The Ver Valley extends from Kensworth Lynch, north of Markyate, south via Redbourn, St. Albans and Park Street to join the River Colne near Bricket Wood.
 The Valley is formed on chalk covered by a thin layer of clay and flint in the hills with gravel and silt in the valley bottom.

-The upper section of the River Ver has always been a winterbourne, flowing only at times of high rainfall usually in the winter, but until recent years, from Flamstead south, it was a permanent chalk stream.
+The upper few kilometres of the River Ver have always been a winterbourne, flowing only at times of high rainfall usually in the winter, but until recent years, from Flamstead south, it was a permanent chalk stream.
 In the 19th and early 20th century the healthy river supported a dozen water mills.
-The pure, fast flowing, mineral-rich water, of relatively constant temperature, allowed a flourishing watercress industry to develop.
-Now the spring fed wetlands of the valley are slow to freeze, providing a temporary refuge for over wintering birds and support a variety of plants, animals and invertebrates and birds in summer.
+The pure, fast flowing, mineral-rich water, of relatively constant temperature, allowed a significant watercress industry to flourish until the natural supply of water diminished.
+The spring fed wetlands of the valley are slow to freeze, providing a temporary refuge for over wintering birds and support a variety of plants, animals and invertebrates and birds in summer.